ewels/rich-click/docs/documentation/formatting_and_styles.md

 click.rich_click.STYLE_OPTIONS_TABLE_BOX = "SIMPLE"
 ```

-You can make some really ~horrible~ _colourful_ solutions using these styles if you wish:
+You can make some really ~horrible~ _colorful_ solutions using these styles if you wish:

 <!-- RICH-CODEX
 working_dir: .